Culture, Gender, and Labor Force Participation: Evidence from Colombia: Data and Empirical Strategy

+Here, $Y_{ics}$ denotes the outcome of interest for individual $i$, from birth cohort $c$ and observed in survey year $s$.
+The specification includes cohort fixed effects ($\phi_c$) and survey year fixed effects ($\gamma_s$).
+The variable $\text{HighSchool}_{ics}$ is an indicator equal to one if the individual completed high school.
+The indicator $1{\text{[Age $\leq 16$ in 1994}]_{c}}$ identifies cohorts potentially exposed to the reform.
+The coefficient of interest, $\beta_{2}$, captures the differential effect of high school completion for those exposed to the constitutional curriculum.

+All models also include region fixed effects and, in some specifications, interactions between cohort and region, as well as between high school completion and region.
+We additionally control for individual-level characteristics such as gender and ethnicity.
+Standard errors are clustered at the region level.
+Given the small number of clusters, we report wild bootstrap confidence intervals following \citet{Cameronetalt2008}.\footnote{Regions are defined as follows: Caribbean (Atlántico, Bolívar, Cesar, Córdoba, La Guajira, Magdalena, Sucre); Central (Antioquia, Caldas, Caquetá, Huila, Quindío, Risaralda, Tolima); Eastern (Boyacá, Cundinamarca, Meta, Norte de Santander, Santander); Bogotá D.C.; and Pacific (Cauca, Chocó, Nariño, Valle del Cauca)-yielding six regions in total.}

-The primary identifying assumption of the model in (\ref{baselineDiD}) is that, in the absence of treatment, the average outcome for both the treated and comparison groups would have followed a similar pattern across cohorts.
-This assumption is essential for interpreting our estimates as causal effects.
-However, it may not hold when examining labor force participation if individuals who did not complete high school make different decisions regarding this outcome throughout their lives (or across cohorts) in ways that systematically differ from the decisions made by individuals who completed high school.
+Our main identification assumption is that, in the absence of treatment, average outcomes for the treated and untreated groups would have evolved in parallel across cohorts.
+This assumption is essential for interpreting $\beta_2$ as a causal effect.
+It may be violated if changes in attitudes over time or across cohorts are systematically related to high school completion for reasons unrelated to the reform.

-A scenario where this `parallel trends' assumption may not be valid is when women without a high school education have a higher number of children compared to women with a high school education, or when they have children at a younger age.
-If these fertility decisions also influence labor market participation, such as reducing participation among young women with multiple children, the ordinary least squares (OLS) estimates of the parameter $\beta_{3}$ in equation (\ref{baselineDiD}) would be biased.